amaciver/parser-project/README.md

 Your task is to populate a database with only entries of **unique**, **web** companies at their **most recent** round of funding.
 If there is more than one round of funding on the same date, choose the higher amount.

-You must create a script for populating the database.
+You must create a script for populating the database with only the right entries; don't just throw all the data into the DB.

 There are no specs; you are responsible for verifying the progress of your work.